BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 [QuPath Script Link](/src/data/data_preprocessing/Tile_Exporter.groovy)
 The Script is also Present in the Backup Drive to Run it Directly on the dataset.

-Tiling Parameters in the Script That Can be Changed:
+Tiling Parameters in the Script that can be Changed:
-* `downsample`: This parameters helps to select the resolution we want to work with.
-By default set to 1.
-Means max resolution of the file that is 20X.
-The final resoultion of image will be `orginial max resolution / downsample`
+* `downsample`: This parameter helps to select the resolution we want to work with.
+By default set to 1, meaning max resolution of the file that is 20X.
+The final resolution of image will be `orginial max resolution / downsample`
 * `imageExtension`: '.png' is default .
 It is a lossless compression format. '.tiff' is good but it uses lot more memory for storage.
 * `tileSize`: specify the size of tiles to use. (default: 1000)
 * `overlap`: how much do you want tiles to overlap (default: 0)